Family (British band)

-Family were an English rock band, active from late 1966 to October 1973, and again since 2013 for a series of live shows.
+Family were an English rock band, active from late 1966 to October 1973, and again from 2013 to 2016 for a series of live shows.
 Their style has been characterised as progressive rock, as their sound often explored other genres, incorporating elements of styles such as folk, psychedelia, acid rock, jazz fusion, and rock and roll.
 The band achieved recognition in the United Kingdom through their albums, club and concert tours, and appearances at festivals.

 Family's rotating membership during their relatively short existence led to a diversity of sound on their various albums, with lead vocalist Roger Chapman the only member who stayed in the band throughout its existence.
 The group have been described as an "odd band loved by a small but rabid group of fans".

 History

 Early years (1966–1969)

 Family formed in late 1966 in Leicester, England, from the remaining members of a group that was previously known as The Farinas and later briefly The Roaring Sixties, whose sound was grounded in rhythm and blues though they did not record under that name.
 The Farinas originally consisted of John "Charlie" Whitney, Tim Kirchin (born around 1944, Birstall, Leicestershire died circa 2000), Harry Ovenall (born Richard Harry Ovenall, 12 September 1943, Peterborough, Cambridgeshire), and Jim King, forming at Leicester Art College in 1962.
 Ric Grech replaced Kirchin on bass in 1965 and Roger Chapman joined the following year on vocals.
 The American record producer Kim Fowley suggested they call themselves "The Family" as they regularly wore double-breasted suits in performances, giving themselves a mafia style appearance, a look they soon abandoned in favour of a more casual dress code.

 The group played the music club The Marquee regularly and other London clubs including The 100 Club and Sybilla's in Swallow Street.
 Through their friend, Mim Scala, they arranged Jimmy Miller to produce their first single and met manager John Gilbert.
 Because of their association with Miller, Steve Winwood helped with the recording.
 Shortly afterwards, Ovenall became disillusioned with the group's move away from soul music towards psychedelia and was concerned about the management.
 He subsequently decided to leave the band.
 Family's debut single "Scene Through The Eye of a Lens/Gypsy Woman" was released by Liberty Records in October 1967 but was not a success.
 Ovenall was replaced by Rob Townsend.